-This Tropical Green Smoothie is nutritious, delicious, and a great way to sneak in some greens into your diet.
+This Tropical Green Smoothie is nutritious, delicious, and a great way to sneak some greens into your diet.
+Give this a try!

-- High content of iron, amino acids and vitamin A, B, and C
+- High content of iron, amino acids, and vitamins A, B, and C

 - Malunngay pods that have seeds in it are known as dewormers.
 It is also popular as a treatment for diabetes as it decreases blood sugar levels.
 It is also good for people that have arthritis, gout, cramps, and urinary problems